Did you know that your website is still a critical lead generation tool?

 What’s the first thing your prospects see when they search up your business name on Google?
 Your social media profiles?
 Ask yourself – is that the first thing you want them to see?

-When you set up a website and begin publishing new content on a regular basis, you’re giving yourself a chance at ranking for your keywords.
+When you set up a website and begin publishing new content regularly, you’re giving yourself a chance at ranking for your keywords.
 That can create many entry points into your website, and every single post can have a signup form, opt-in offer, or call to action on it.

 Your prospects are asking questions every single day.
 They’re looking for possible solutions to their problems.
 And if you don’t already have content to help them along, you’re almost certainly missing out on sales.